mikenewbuild/mikefallows/posts/laravel-sail-vite-ssl-custom-domain.md

 ```

 Now when I start work on a project I can run `sail up -d && npm run dev` and have my app running locally with trusted HTTPS along with all the speed and Hot Module Reloading goodness of Vite.

+[^1]: "A light-weight command-line interface for interacting with Laravel's default Docker development environment".
+Recently I've preferred to use Docker over Laravel Valet as I'm regularly switching between projects with different PHP versions and database engines, as well as working locally on either Intel or Silicon hardware.
+[^2]: "A modern frontend build tool that provides an extremely fast development environment".
+I've never really been comfortable with Webpack configs.
+Mix was a much simpler wrapper, but with esbuild under the hood, Vite seems to be so much faster.